ying-teaching/chat-demo-2022/docs/ch01-login-register.md

 # Chapter 1: Login and Register

+This chapter describe the setup and code to implement user register and login/logout functions.

 ## 1 Initialization

 Run `expo init my-chat -t blank` to intialize a project named as `my-chat`.
 Change the name if you like a different one.
 Run `yarn web` to check that the app is up and running in your browser.